kstenerud/concise-encoding/cbe-specification.md

 Example:

-    FIXME
     [94 D0 03 00 00 00 00 30 A2] = -7.50

 ### Time Type

 Date/time values use an ordinal format (day-of-year rather than day-of-month), are UTC based, and are binary packed into a signed 64-bit integer.
-The packed representation can be read directly off the buffer in little endian byte order, is comparable, but cannot be used arithmetically.
+The packed representation can be read directly off the buffer in little endian byte order.
+It is comparable, but cannot be used arithmetically.

 #### Encoding